epfl-si/status/README.md

 ## Tags & Update
 By default, the tag used for the different images is `release`, which is defined in the `app_images_tag` in the [`roles/status-openshift/vars/main.yml`](./roles/status-openshift/vars/main.yml) file.

-If you want to pull (from [OneUptime's Docker Hub]) & push (to [Quay svc0041's organization]) a new tag to some images, you can do so by running the following commands (example with the release tag, haraka's image) :
+If you want to pull (from [OneUptime's Docker Hub]) & push (to [Quay svc0041's organization]) a new tag to some images, you can do so by running the following commands (example with the release tag, Haraka's image) :

 ```sh
 docker pull oneuptime/haraka:release